MithunManoharan1996/DeepLearning_DTBA/README.md

 # DeepLearning_DTBA
-A deep learning model to predict the drug-target binding affinity
+A deep learning model to predict the drug-target binding affinity - A modification of the DeepDTA model